cjschmank/UX-Portfolio/content/authors/admin/_index.md

     url: https://www.cgu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include psychometrics and statistical modeling, as well as the impact of emotion regulation and stress on cognitive ability.
+bio: User experience consultant working on my PhD in Applied Cognitive Psychology.
+My academic research interests include psychometrics and statistical modeling, as well as the impact of emotion regulation and stress on cognitive ability.
 Learn more at my Academic Website **cjschmank.netlify.app**

 # Interests to show in About widget
 interests:
-- User Experience Strategy & Research
+- User Experience (UX) Strategy & Research
 - Human Centered Design
 - Product Strategy
 - Information Architecture
 - Validated User Experiments
+- A/B Testing and Multivariate UX Testing
 - Extended Reality (XR) Technologies
 - Statistical Modeling